Robustness of the pathwise structure of fluctuations in stochastic homogenization: Main results and structure of the proof

 \item The $\e$-scaling in the above results is believed to be optimal.
-The rescaling in the definition of $\widehat J_0^\e$ and $\widehat I_1^\e$ is natural since it precisely leads to a variance of order~$1$ for averages of the coefficient field $\Aa$ itself.
-For some non-generic examples, \eqref{t1.var} may however overestimate the variance.
+The rescaling in the definition of $\widehat J_0^\e$ and $\widehat E^\e$ is natural since it precisely coincides with the scaling of large-scale averages of the coefficient field $\Aa$ itself.
+For some non-generic examples, the bound~\eqref{t1.var} may however overestimate the variance.
 In dimension $d=1$, one may indeed construct explicit Gaussian coefficient fields $\Aa$ such that fluctuations of the homogenization commutator $J_0^\e$ are of smaller order than what~\eqref{t1.var} predicts~\cite{Taqqu,Gu-Bal-12,LNZH-17}, in which case the suitable rescaling of $J_0^\e$ has a non-Gaussian limit.
-In such situations, the pathwise property~\eqref{t1.path} implies that the variance of $I_1^\e$ is overestimated as well, and the validity of a higher-order pathwise relation is an open question.
-General necessary and sufficient conditions for the sharpness of~\eqref{t1.var} are studied in~\cite{DFG1}.
+In such situations, the pathwise property~\eqref{t1.path} (or its higher-order pathwise version as in \cite{DO1}) might still provide relevant information.
+General necessary and sufficient conditions for the sharpness of~\eqref{t1.var} are provided in~\cite{DFG1}.

-\item The proofs of the above results are robust enough to cover the general setting of weighted functional inequalities introduced and studied in~\cite{DG1,DG2}.
+\item The proofs of the above results are robust enough to cover the general setting of multiscale functional inequalities introduced in~\cite{DG1,DG2}.
 In the case of functional inequalities with oscillation, we may indeed use Cauchy-Schwarz' inequality and an energy estimate to replace the perturbed functions $\tilde\phi$ and $\nabla\tilde u$ appearing in the representation formula~\eqref{eq:corr-eqn-der-pre} below by their unperturbed versions $\phi$ and $\nabla u$.
 This allows to conclude whenever the weight has a superalgebraic decay (see indeed~\cite[proof of Theorem~4]{GNO-quant}).
-If one is only interested in Gaussian coefficient fields, one may replace the use of functional inequalities by a direct use of the Brascamp-Lieb inequality, which would allow to slightly shorten some of the proofs (and potentially improve the norms of the test functions $F,f,g$). \qedhere \end{enumerate} \end{rem} In view of the identities~\eqref{eq:rel-I1} and~\eqref{eq:rel-J1J2}, the above results imply that the large-scale fluctuations of $I_1^\e$, $I_2^\e$, $J_1^\e$, and $J_2^\e$ are driven by those of $J_0^\e$ in a pathwise sense (see~\cite[Corollary~2.4]{DGO1} for details).
+If one is only interested in Gaussian coefficient fields, one may replace the use of functional inequalities by a direct use of the Brascamp-Lieb inequality in terms of Malliavin calculus, which allows to shorten some of the proofs (and improve the norms of the test functions $F,f,g$), cf.~\cite{DO1}. \qedhere \end{enumerate} \end{rem} In view of the identities~\eqref{eq:rel-I1} and~\eqref{eq:rel-J1J2}, the above pathwise result implies that the large-scale fluctuations of $I_0^\e$, $I_1^\e$, $I_2^\e$, $J_1^\e$, and $J_2^\e$ are driven by the fluctuations of $J_0^\e$ in a pathwise sense (see~\cite[Corollary~2.4]{DGO1} for details).

 \begin{cor}[\cite{DGO1}] Let $d\ge2$, assume that the coefficient field $\Aa$ is Gaussian with parameter $\beta>0$, let $\pi_*$ and $\mu_*$ be defined by~\eqref{e.pi*} and~\eqref{mudbeta}, let $\bar\calP_H$, $\bar\calP_H^*$, and $\bar\calP_L^*$ be as in~\eqref{eq:proj-Helm-def}, and recall the rescaled functionals